My FOcus: Building strong and resilient children and families

-For over two and a half decades, I have collaborated with university-based research teams and non-profit organizations to more rapidly translate scientific findings to practice to improve child mental health and family well-being.
+Over the last two and a half decades, I have collaborated with university-based research teams and non-profit organizations to more rapidly translate scientific discoveries into everyday use to improve child mental health and family well-being.
 What I have learned is that while there are now treatments that have been identified that "work" (e.g., "evidence-based" therapies, such as cognitive behavioral therapy), most of these are still not available in everyday practice.

 Some of my favorite furry family friends ......